alessandrotoselli/etch-a-sketch/README.md

 # etch-a-sketch
-Etch-a-sketch with resizable grid (generated with javascript) and an erase function.
+Etch-a-sketch with resizable grid (generated with javascript) and an eraser function.